Bethenny Frankel buys former Hamptons B&B

 The 0.6-acre property, which includes a covered wraparound porch, has an in-ground gunite pool that is surrounded by a bluestone patio.
 Conway says that Frankel has already done some outside landscaping but is unaware of her future plans for the home.

-The Morning Glory House is the second property that Frankel has purchased in Bridgehampton in recent years, having bought a five-bedroom home that backs to a 40-acre reserve for $2 million in 2013.
+The Morning Glory House is the second property that Frankel has purchased in Bridgehampton in recent years, having bought a five-bedroom home that backs to a 40-acre preserve for $2 million in 2013.

 “I guess she obviously likes the area,” Conway says.